dgryski/go-perfbook/performance.md

 * Random cache insertion can limit cache to popular items with minimal logic.
 * Compare cost of cache logic to cost of refetching the data.
 * A large cache can increase GC pressure and keep blowing processor cache.
+* At the extreme (little or no eviction, caching all requests to an expensive function) this can turn into [memoization](https://en.wikipedia.org/wiki/Memoization)

 I've done experiments with a network trace for a service that showed even an optimal cache wasn't worth it.
 Your expected hit ratio is important.
 You'll want to